Skip to Main Content

 Since the Global Entry program includes TSA PreCheck, there is no reason to apply for both Global Entry and TSA PreCheck.

 If you already have TSA PreCheck and want to switch to Global Entry, you’ll need to complete the entire Global Entry application process and pay the $100 application fee.
-This is why it’s a good idea to think about the benefits of having both Global Entry and TSA PreCheck before applying for either of the programs.
+This is why it’s a good idea to think about the benefits of having both Global Entry and TSA PreCheck before applying for either program.

 The bottom line

 Global Entry includes TSA PreCheck, but TSA PreCheck does not include Global Entry.
-So if you’re planning on traveling internationally, you should just apply for Global Entry.
+So, if you’re planning on traveling internationally, you should just apply for Global Entry.
 That way, you’ll get the advantages of having both Global Entry and TSA PreCheck.
-And if you have the right credit card, the full cost of your application will be reimbursed.
+And if you have a travel credit card that comes with statement credits for TTP benefits, the full cost of your application will be reimbursed.

 For more travel tips and tricks, check out Bankrate’s travel toolkit.